abevoelker/devise-passwordless/README.md

 $ rails g devise:passwordless:controller User
 ```

-Then, modify your routes file like so to use these controllers:
+Then, set up your Devise routes like so to use these controllers:

 ```ruby
 # config/routes.rb